CosmoGridCollab/CosmoGridCollab.github.io/files_docs.md

 - projected full sky weak lensing, galaxy density, and intrinsic alignments maps for a Stage-III forecast, including baryonification, at the nside=512,
 - projected KiDS-1000 lensing and intrinsic alignment maps with grid extended with baryonic feedback parameters, from Fluri et al. 2022.

+# Simulation files structure

+The CosmoGrid directory tree follows this structure:

+`CosmoGrid/dataset_type/simulation_set/cosmology/realization/`

+where:

+- `dataset_type` are the availabe datasets, and currently contain `raw`, `Stage3_forecast` or `KiDS1000_data_products`. the `raw` dataset contains the raw data used to create other sets.

+- `simulation_set`:  there are three simulation sets `grid`, `fiducial` and `benchmarks`

+- `cosmology`: each directory contains simulations for a given cosmological parameter set

+- `realization`: each independent or quasi-independent realization for the given cosmology.
+This can be from a single, replicated N-body run, or using the shell permutation scheme

+- `CosmoGrid/KiDS1000_data_products`:  KiDS-1000 lensing maps at nside=512, with and without baryonification, pre-processed noise maps, from [Fluri et al. 2022](www.arxiv.org/abs/2201.07771)

+- `CosmoGrid/Stage3_forecast`: full sky projected weak lensing, intrinsic alignment, and galaxy clustering maps at nside=512 for a Stage-III survey forecast from [Kacprzak et al. 2022](www.arxiv.org/???)

 # Raw lightcone shells

+The raw lightcone shells are stored in `CosmoGrid/raw` and contain: raw shells with nside=2048, snapshot halo catalogs, full sky shells at nside=512 with and without baryonification

 table